Leaving Grow Lights on 24 Hours: Is it Recommended?

 Potential Problems with 24-Hour Light Exposure

-The consensus amongst indoor gardening experts is that it’s critical you don’t leave the lights on constantly throughout the life cycle of most plants.
+The consensus among indoor gardening experts is that it’s critical you don’t leave the lights on constantly throughout the life cycle of most plants.

 The lack of rest for plants can lead to weak root growth and fruiting ability.
 24-hour grow lights can overwork a plant and diminish long-term health.